Jwaters290/GoP-Probabilistic-Curvature/README.md

-# GoP-Decoherence-Driven-Curvature
+# GoP–Decoherence–Driven Curvature

-This repository provides the reference implementation of the Gravity of Probability (GoP) probabilistic curvature term `T_prob(mu,nu)`.
+This repository provides the **reference implementation** of the Gravity of Probability (GoP) probabilistic curvature framework and its associated prediction pipelines.

-Includes:
+It implements the **probabilistic stress–energy contribution**:

+T_prob(μν)

+arising from quantum decoherence and entanglement, and provides tools for galaxy dynamics, gravitational lensing, and large-scale structure tests.

+## Included Components

-- decoherence kernel `Gamma(E)`
+- Canonical decoherence kernel Γ(E)
-- global GoP constants
+- Global GoP constants (fixed, pre-registered)
-- probabilistic stress-energy tools
+- Probabilistic stress–energy tensor tools
-- warm-core and void predictions
+- Warm-core and cosmic void predictions
-- rotation curve and lensing utilities
+- Rotation curve and lensing utilities
-- DESI / Euclid test scripts
+- DESI / Euclid large-scale structure test scripts

-This is the official codebase used for GoP predictions in cosmology and large-scale structure.
+This is the **official codebase** used for GoP predictions in cosmology and LSS analyses.

 ---

 # DESI Warm-Core Prediction Script

-### File: `gop_warm_core_desipipeline.py`
+### File: `gop_warm_core_desipipeline.py` (repo root)

 This script implements the GoP warm-core prediction using the fixed July 2025 parameter set: